nostr1c/ShitChatApi/readme.md

 # ShitShat Backend

 ShitShat is a messaging platform that allows users to create groups, send messages, and manage connections with others.
-This repository contains the backend API for ShitShat, built with **ASP.NET Core Web API** and **Entity Framework**.

 ## Features